-The design of IRMA is such that personal data, attributes in particular, are stored locally at the user’s side on his/her own phone or tablet, and not at the foundation’s side on its computers.
-The foundation only stores a user’s email address, if the user explicitly so chooses, together with a very limited set of historical usage data, as will be explained below.
+The design of IRMA is such that personal data, attributes in particular, are stored exclusively at the user’s side on his/her own phone or tablet.
+The foundation has a cooperation agreement and also a data processing agreement with SIDN.
+As part of this cooperation, SIDN handles the registration of new IRMA users.
+In this registration process SIDN only stores a user’s email address, if the user explicitly so chooses, together with a very limited set of historical usage data, as will be explained below.

-A user of IRMA is asked to consent (agree) at every data processing step by the foundation.
+A user of IRMA is asked to consent (agree) at every data processing step by the foundation, as data controller, or by SIDN as processor.
 This consent forms the legal basis for the data processing.
-A user can at any stage terminate the foundation’s processing of his/her personal data by terminating (blocking) his/her personal IRMA account, via the MyIRMA webpage.
+A user can at any stage terminate the foundation’s (and thereby also SIDN’s) processing of his/her personal data by terminating (blocking) his/her personal IRMA account, via the MyIRMA webpage.
 The IRMA app asks the user to consent whenever attributes are received or revealed, via an OK button.
 The IRMA app itself is protected via a personal PIN code.
 This consent forms the legal basis for the processing or the relevant attributes by these (third) parties, providing or receiving attributes.

-The foundation processes personal data in three different ways.
+The Privacy by Design foundation and SIDN process personal data in three different ways.

 The arbitrarily chosen username is a pseudonym that identifies an account at the foundation.
 The (optionally added) email address can be used for communication with the user, for instance for logging into MyIRMA.
-The foundation keeps the email address secret and does not share it with others, unless there is a legal obligation to do so.
-The foundation uses the address exclusively for IRMA functionality.
+SIDN keeps the email address secret and does not share it with others, unless there is a legal obligation to do so.
+The foundation and SIDN uses the address exclusively for IRMA functionality.

-The foundation records usage data (“logs”) per account.
-Its sole purpose is providing an IRMA user insight in the usage of his/her own account, associated with the user’s email address, in order to detect possible abuse and to (subsequently) block the account.
-With this access to a user’s own log data the foundation fulfils its obligation to provide users insight in their own data.
+The foundation and SIDN record usage data (“logs”) per account.
+The sole purpose is providing an IRMA user with insight in the usage of his/her own account, associated with the user’s email address, in order to detect possible abuse and to (subsequently) block the account.
+With this access to a user’s own log data the foundation and SIDN fulfill their obligation to provide users insight in their own data.
 These log data are stored and protected until they are deleted by the user.
 The logs contain only time stamps of actions, together with the kind of action that happened, such as PIN verified or IRMA session performed.
-In particular, these logs do not contain personal data, such as attributes, or information about the party to which attributes are revealed, or form which attribes are received.
+In particular, these logs do not contain personal data, such as attributes, or information about the party to which attributes are revealed, or fromm which attributes are received.
 These log data are not shared with others, unless there is a legal obligation to do so.
 When an IRMA account is terminated, or when its data are removed, all these log data are immediately removed by the foundation.

 Incidentally.
-When the IRMA app crashes or encounters a serious problem, an error report is made and sent to the foundation.
+When the IRMA app crashes or encounters a serious problem, an error report is made and sent to the foundation, if you as IRMA app user provided consent for that.
+This consent can be provided by enabling the “Send error reports to IRMA” toggle in the settings of the IRMA app.
+If this toggle is not enabled, then error reports are not sent.
 These error reports are a critical instrument for the foundation in fixing problems and improving the IRMA app.
-An error repport never contains user attributes, or data about previous usage of the IRMA app, but only technical data about what went wrong and about your phone (for example, IP address, the app version number, and the version number of Android or iOS).
-The foundation removes these reports when they are no longer neccesary, or at least within three months.
+An error report never contains user attributes, or data about previous usage of the IRMA app, but only technical data about what went wrong and about your phone (for example, IP address, the app version number, and the version number of Android or iOS).
+The foundation removes these reports when they are no longer necessary, or at least within three months.